Fine Art

 Türkçe: Avustralya kerkenezi

-The Australian Kestrel or Nankeen Kestrel (Falco cenchroides) is one of the smallest falcons, and unlike many, does not rely on speed to catch its prey.
+The nankeen kestrel (Falco cenchroides), also known as the Australian kestrel, is a raptor native to Australia and New Guinea.
+It is one of the smallest falcons, and unlike many, does not rely on speed to catch its prey.
 Instead, it simply perches in an exposed position, but it also has a distinctive technique of hovering over crop and grasslands.
-This bird is thought to be a very close relative of the Common Kestrel, and probably also the Spotted Kestrel.
-It seems to have evolved of ancestral Common Kestrels dispersing to the Australian region in the Middle Pleistocene—less than 1 million years ago—and adapting to local conditions.[2]

 About to pounce

 Diet is varied, with a large number of insects, but also small birds and reptiles, and in particular, small rodents, mostly mice.
-Nankeen Kestrels are adaptable and hunt in a number of different ways: of these, simply perching in an exposed position (such as on a dead tree or a telephone pole) and watching for prey is the most common, but it is their habit of hovering motionless over crop and grasslands that is most distinctive.
+Nankeen kestrels are adaptable and hunt in a number of different ways: of these, simply perching in an exposed position (such as on a dead tree or a telephone pole) and watching for prey is the most common, but it is their habit of hovering motionless over crop and grasslands that is most distinctive.

 Three to seven eggs are laid in late winter (usually about four) and incubated by the female alone.
 Hatching takes place after 26 to 28 days, and the male brings food while the female continues to incubate until the young are close to fledging, at which time the female leaves the nest to hunt for them too.
 Multiple broods are raised in good seasons.